Andrea Carla Michaels: Career

 In the 1980s, Michaels moved to Los Angeles and began working in comedy — performing in clubs, writing humor articles for periodicals, and appearing on TV comedy specials.
 She was named one of the five funniest young comedians in America by the Showtime network in 1984.
 In Los Angeles, she adopted the stage surname "Michaels", adapted from her father's name.
 She worked in television as a writer for game shows such as Wordplay and The Challengers, a chaperone on The Dating Game, and a writer for the sitcom Designing Women.
 She also competed on game shows such as Jeopardy! in 1988 (where she came second to the then-record single-day prize winner) and Wheel of Fortune in 1991 (where she won a motorhome).
 She joined a Scrabble club, and became a nationally ranked tournament player and instructor.

 Michaels moved to San Francisco in 1984.
 After having previously freelanced as a namer for other firms, she founded a company, Acme Naming, which invents names for companies and products.
 Not only is the name a reference to the ubiquitous company seen in Looney Tunes, but it also represents her initials (including an “E” for Eisenberg).
 In 2012, she wrote an essay about childlessness for Henriette Mantel's collection No Kidding: Women Writers on Bypassing Parenthood (2013).

 Michaels's puzzle-writing career began in the 1980s with word games and trivia for Games magazine and crosswords for TV Guide.
 Her first New York Times crossword was published on June 12, 2000, featuring an earthquake theme and "jagged" grid design.
+New York Times crossword editor Will Shortz said that "it was the first time we'd ever done" that kind of visual innovation, adding, "It was literally and figuratively a groundbreaking crossword."
 She co-constructed one puzzle with college friend Neil deGrasse Tyson in 2017.
 As of December 2024, she has had 87 crosswords published in the Times, including 56 collaborations and 63 published on Mondays (the easiest puzzle of the week to solve but not necessarily create), earning the nickname the "Queen of Mondays" (a distinction she shares with Lynn Lempel).
-New York Times crossword editor Will Shortz said of Michaels, "Andrea has earned the title 'Queen of Mondays' for her playful, entertaining themes and expertly filled grids composed of lively, familiar vocabulary.
+Shortz said of Michaels, "Andrea has earned the title 'Queen of Mondays' for her playful, entertaining themes and expertly filled grids composed of lively, familiar vocabulary.
 Just what Monday puzzles should be."

 Michaels has also constructed or co-constructed over 60 puzzles in other publications, including The New Yorker, The Los Angeles Times, and The Wall Street Journal.
 She was awarded the Merl Reagle MEmoRiaL Award for "lifetime achievement in crossword construction" at the 2024 American Crossword Puzzle Tournament.